-Each supervisory union, supervisory district, and school district board local school board shall ensure the alignment of existing school policies and create new policies as needed to ensure compliance with these Education Quality Standards.
-When undertaking this policy work, school boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents and legal guardians and other community members who are often underrepresented in this work and in school decision-making.
+Each supervisory union, supervisory district, and school district board local school board-shall ensure the alignment of existing school-policies and create new policies as needed to ensure compliance with these Education Quality Standards.
+When undertaking this policy work, school-boards and school leadership shall engage with the communities they serve and seek input and guidance through a process that includes the diverse voices and experiences of students, parents and/legal guardians and other community members who are often underrepresented in this work and in school decision-making.

-Supervisory union, supervisory district, and school district boards School Boards and school leadership shall establish and make accessible an inclusive process for receiving public feedback, to include students, legal guardians, and staff feedback regarding their experiences in the school system. especially as it relates to racial, bears on race orethnic, or social identity group identity experiences at school.
+Supervisory union, supervisory district, and school district boards school Boards and school leadership shall establish and make accessible an inclusive process for receiving public feedback, to include students, legal guardians, and staff feedback regarding their experiences in the school system, especially as it relates to racial bears on race orethnic, or social identity group identity experiences at school.
 Boards and school leadership must also establish procedures for handling and responding directly to complaints regarding compliance with school policies, practices and these Education Quality Standards.
 These documented complaints and responses shall be included in annual reporting to the Agency as required in Section 2126 of this rule.

-- (a) / bears on race or ethnic or social group identity at school, - (b) district responses to feedback, and
+(a) / bears on race or ethnic or social group identity at school,

+(b) district responses to feedback, and

-These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule.
+These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule:

 All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
-To accomplish this at, the superintendent or his or her their designee must:
+To accomplish that, the\superintendent or his or her their designee must:

-- (a) supervise a-licensed principals and career technical education center CTE-directors who shall be responsible for the day-to-day leadership of their school or center; - (b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - (c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - (d) engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union or supervisory districtSU/SD; - (e) coordinate the principal's or career technical education center CTE director's schedule, as applicable, to enable him/her them to engage in student learning, such as: - 1. teaching a course or hosting an advisory with students;
+- (a) supervise a licensed principals and CTE directors who shall be responsible for the day-to-day leadership of their school or center; - (b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - (c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers;